 Most new college grads need assistance in identifying their transferable skills and where they fit in the workforce, especially if they have a liberal arts or general business degree.
 A major component of the Avenica program is helping recent grads identify their strengths, then matching them with open positions that are a great fit for those skills.
 Plus, our services are always free to the job seeker.
 Encourage your son or daughter to apply with Avenica to learn more.

-Avenica is a free service for job seekers and can be a powerful tool in your arsenal of job search strategies and advice for graduating seniors.
-College seniors nearing graduation and recent grads can:
+Avenica is a free service for job seekers and can be a powerful tool in anyone’s arsenal of job search strategies.
+We have great advice for graduating seniors and anyone with a college degree who is looking for an entry-level job.
+Want to know what we know?
+You can: